kethakav/forlater-v1/README.md

-# Chrome Extension: Save Highlighted Text
+# forLater – Chrome Extension

-This is a simple Chrome extension that lets you save highlighted text from any webpage, along with the URL and date.
-It’s useful for keeping track of important information you come across while browsing.
+**forLater** is a simple Chrome extension that lets you save highlighted text from any webpage, along with the URL and the date.
+It’s perfect for anyone who finds useful information online but forgets to save it for later use.

 ## Features
 - Save highlighted text with one click